ananya343B/pes_pd/README.md

 Represents parasitic information for integrated circuits such as resistance and capacitance which can significantly affect the performance of a circuit.
 So accurate modeling and extraction of these parasitics are crucial for designing and optimizing electronic devices.

+The SPEF extractor is not a part of OpenLANE as of now.

 Commands:

 ```cd Desktop/work/tools/SPEF_Extractor```